-making bricks.
 Rev. Charles M. Sheldon, author of In His Steps, has been writing upon "the servant girl problem."
-It is need-less to say that he has not solved it any more than he has squared the cir-cle.
-In deciding to abandon saloon smash-ing to take journalism, Mrs. Nation makes a very great mistake.
-As a makes a very great mistake.
-As a saloon smasher the eyes of the whole As a journal-est she will be lost sight of entirely.
-Pat Crowe offers to give himself up if nation were upon her.
+It is needless to say that he has not solved it any more than he has squared the circle.

+In deciding to abandon saloon smashing to take journalism, Mrs. Nation makes a very great mistake.
+As a saloon smasher the eyes of the whole nation were upon her.
 As a journalist she will be lost sight of entirely.

-guaranteed against lynching.
+Pat Crowe offers to give himself up if guaranteed against lynching.
 The Omaha officials, as for that matter the officials of Nebraska, should be able to grant his request.
 If he is innocent he should have the benefit of that fact.
 If he is guilty, he will be in the hands of the officers and they will have every opportunity to prove it.
 Give the Crowe a chance to prove that he is not so black as he is painted.